What is marketing?

 In order to determine what you should be selling, you must understand your target customer's needs and then tailor your product to meet those needs.
-The more you fulfill your customers' expectations, the better chance that they will buy from you, recommend you to others and come back again in the future.
+The more you are able to fulfill your customers' expectations, the better the chances that they will buy from you, recommend you to others and come back again in the future.

 Some key considerations when designing your product include:

 - Mass production or customization: Is your product going to be mass-produced and be the same for each person who buys it or will you offer a custom product for each person who buys from you?

 - Convenience, shopping, specialty or unsought good: Is your product something that people pick up regularly when doing their errands (convenience good); is it something they would shop for and compare different brands (shopping good); is it something special they would only buy infrequently, like an expensive gift or luxury item (specialty good); or is it something they don't really want, but may need to buy (unsought good)?
 Understanding which category your product fits into will be important in determining how to price it, where to sell it and how to promote it.

 - New or existing product: If your product is a new product, you will have to create a market demand for it (convince people that they need it).
 If you are creating a new version of something that already exists, you will need to show people that it is better or less expensive than what your competitors are offering.